-Jonathan N. Katz is the Kay Sugahara Professor of Social Science as Statistics at Caltech where he also served as Chair of the Division of Humanities and Sciences for seven years.
+Jonathan N. Katz is the Kay Sugahara Professor of Social Sciences and Statistics at Caltech where he also served as the Chair of the Division of Humanities and Sciences for seven years.
 His research lies at the intersection of political science, economics, and statistics.
 His work focuses primarily on the development of statistical methods for the social sciences and their empirical applications, particularly to elections and other public policy questions.

-Dr. Katz is currently the co-editor of Political Analysis, journal of the Society for Political Methodology, and the editor for quantitative methods at the Political Science Network (PSN).
-He serves on the editorial board of two other journals.
-He previously served as co-director of the Caltech/MIT Voting Technology Project.
+Katz is the Deputy Editor for Social Sciences at Science Advances, the open access journal of the American Association for the Advancement of Science, and was the co-editor of Political Analysis, the journal of the Society for Political Methodology, for eight years.
+He also previously served as co-director of the Caltech/MIT Voting Technology Project.

-Dr. Katz is an elected fellow of the American Academy of Arts and Sciences and an inaugural fellow of the Society for Political Methodology.
-He was a fellow at the Center for Advanced Study in the Behavioral Sciences, a visiting professor at the University of Konstanz, a John M. Olin Foundation faculty fellow, and a postdoctoral fellow in positive political economy at Harvard University He was previously on the faculty of the University of Chicago.
+Katz is an elected fellow of the American Academy of Arts and Sciences and an inaugural fellow of the Society for Political Methodology.
+Jonathan received his S.B. in applied mathematics from MIT and his Ph.D. jointly in economics and political science at the University of California, San Diego.
+He was a postdoctoral fellow at Harvard University and was previously on the faculty of the University of Chicago.

 Click here for a complete list of Professor Katz's publications.